Belisario Acquaviva: Life

 Like that brother, he applied himself to letters, and left several dissertations, collected since into one volume.
 He was a friend of Giovanni della Casa, and like his older brother, was a member of the Accademia Pontaniana.

 Of this illustrious name were several other members attached to literature.
 Two dukes of Atri were poets.
 Both his sons, Giacomo Antonio Acquaviva and Giovanni Battista Acquaviva, served as Bishop of Nardò.

+Issue

+Belisario Acquaviva married Sveva Sanseverino, daughter of Gerolamo Sanseverino, 2nd Prince of Bisignano, and Vannella Gaetani dell'Aquila d'Aragona.
+The couple had the following children: